Activities

 3. Dairy Farm Nature Park – Hike to the highest point of Singapore

-Despite its name, Dairy Farm Nature Park may no longer have farms – but it does have trails for avid and beginner hikers alike.
+Despite its name, Dairy Farm Nature Park no longer has farms – but it does have trails for avid and beginner hikers alike.
 If you’d like to take it slow, try the Wallace trail.
 Extended in 2020, this 2.2km trail has a flatter terrain with abandoned huts and a viewing deck along the way.

 Go-getters can take on the Dairy Farm Loop that leads up the highest point in Singapore – Bukit Timah Hill summit.
 This trail, though only 1km, is an arduous journey and deemed ‘difficult’ by NParks – so attempt at your own risk.